shailjagangrade/shailjagangrade.github.io/_pages/teaching.md

 ### Ocean Warming & Ocean Acidification

 *[Stay Cool for Grandkids](https://staycool4grandkids.org) Ocean Climate Science Program*
   * *Course Description*: This course introduced middle-school students in San Diego County to the concepts of ocean warming and ocean acidification.
 Students were guided to interpret plots of ocean temperature & pH, and to discuss the broader ecological and societal implications of anthropogenic climate change.
 Students were also guided through hands-on demonstrations involving Argo floats and pH-change experiments.
-While most of these lessons took place in person, during the COVID-19 pandemic, Shailja recorded and online version of the Ocean Warming lesson (see below).